AdobeDocs/experience-manager-64.de-DE/help/sites-developing/editor-limitations.md

 ---
 title: Editor-Einschränkungen
 seo-title: Editor Limitations
-description: Der Editor in der Touch-optimierten Benutzeroberfläche nutzt Überlagerungen, um mit dem Inhalt eines iframe zu interagieren.
+description: Der Editor in der Touch-optimierten Benutzeroberfläche nutzt Überlagerungen, um mit Inhalten zu interagieren, die in einem iframe enthalten sind.
 Diese Interaktion verursacht einige Einschränkungen für die Verwendung des Editors sowie für Entwickler.
 seo-description: The editor in the touch-enabled UI makes use of overlays to interact with content confined in an iframe.
 This interaction creates some limitations in both usage of the editor and also for developers.
 uuid: ff524530-3f3a-4c5b-9f94-4aa9aeb9d461
 contentOwner: User